 COMPLAINTS HANDLING POLICY AND PROCEDURE

-Complaints may be received directly from customers or from third party representatives.
-In the event of any complaint the matter must be recorded and logged and referred to the nominated complaints handler in accordance with the complaint handling process.
+Complaints may be received directly from customers or third-party representatives.
+In the event of any complaint, the matter must be recorded, logged, and referred to the nominated complaints handler by the complaint handling process.

 PUBLIC – COMPLAINTS HANDLING POLICY

-At Ruby Holdings Limited T/A Debt Support Direct we do everything we can to make sure our customers get the best possible service.
-However, sometimes we may not get things right first time.
-If you are not completely happy with our service, we would like to hear about it so that we can do something to put it right.
+At Ruby Holdings Limited T/A Debt Support Direct, we do everything we can to ensure our customers get the best possible service.
+However, sometimes we may not get things right the first time.
+If you are not completely happy with our service, we would like to hear about it so we can do something to make it right.
 You can tell us about your concerns by any of the following:

 Please address your letter to the Complaints Manager at:

 Debt Support Direct

 748 – 754 Wilmslow Road,

 By Telephone: Call us on 0161 549 9848.
 10 am to 5 pm, Monday to Friday.

 We aim to handle your complaint reasonably, consistently, and quickly.
 To do this, it will help if you provide as much information as possible and detail how you would like us to resolve the problem.
 If we uphold your complaint, we will apologise and explain what happened.
 We will take the necessary steps to prevent the problem from re-occurring wherever possible.